 Tips to remember while designing a time management plan:

-Initially, it won’t be easy, prepare a schedule with bite-sized tasks and make them highly detailed.
+Initially, it won’t be easy to prepare a schedule with bite-sized tasks and make them highly detailed.

-A schedule with a detailed plan will help you look ahead for your upcoming projects and assignments.
+A schedule with a detailed plan will help you look ahead to your upcoming projects and assignments.

-Without fail, add the extracurricular activity or hobby you follow simultaneously in the Agenda.
+Without fail, add the extracurricular activity or hobby you follow simultaneously to the Agenda.

 A detailed plan will prevent you from over-involvement in any unnecessary tasks.

 Do not plan out your study schedule so that everything comes up in bulk.
-Set it accordingly based on sessions, and it will also help you keep up with revision.
+Instead, set it accordingly based on sessions, and it will also help you keep up with revision.

 7. Prepare yourself to hit the books